TheoThePerson/GnomeLama/README.md

 ## Features In Progress

 > [!Important]
 > This extension is a work in progress and works at a basic level.
-It's incompatible with GNOME 47, but should work with GNOME 43 and possibly other versions too.
+Gnome 43 should work and I am now on Gnome 47 and am looking to move it over if anybody has any expiriance in this that would be a big help.

 - Basic message blobs like ChatGPT
 - Model selection functionality